AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

       m_(f_i #ra x_j) = product_(s in N(j) \\ i) m_(x_s #ra f_i)
     $<eq.gbp-factor-to-variable>

-  + *Update Linearisation Point:* As the factor has received new messages from neighboring variables, the linearisation point is updated to the new mean, $mu_f$.
+  + *Update Linearization Point:* As the factor has received new messages from neighboring variables, the linearization point is updated to the new mean, $mu_f$.

-  + *Measurement & Jacobian:* The measurement residual is computed as the difference between the measurement at the initial linearisation point, $h(#m.Xb _0)$, and the current measurement, $h(#m.Xb _n)$, see @eq.factor-measurement@gbp-visual-introduction:
+  + *Measurement & Jacobian:* The measurement residual is computed as the difference between the measurement at the initial linearization point, $h(#m.Xb _0)$, and the current measurement, $h(#m.Xb _n)$, see @eq.factor-measurement@gbp-visual-introduction:

     $
       h_r = h(#m.Xb _0) - h(#m.Xb _n)